 Students must have an active @mun.ca e-mail account for communication with the Office of the Registrar.
-Permission to register (with your registration time) and Enrolment Verification documents, etc.are not mailed and will only be sent to activated @mun.ca e-mail accounts.
+Permission to register (with your registration time) and Enrolment Verification documents, etc. will no longer be mailed and will only be sent to activated @mun.ca e-mail accounts.
 To activate your @mun.ca e-mail account, go to my.mun.ca.
 The Academic Advising Centre's web site provides step-by-step instructions.
 For more information about the single e-mail initiative, click here.

 Students are required to show their Memorial photo identification cards in order to be permitted to write their final examinations.

-A student registered in a distance course will be required to present both a Memorial Campus Card ID and a piece of government-issued photo identification to invigilators prior to writing term tests and final examinations.
+Effective Winter Semester 2012, a student registered in a distance course will be required to present both a Memorial Campus Card ID and a piece of government-issued photo identification to invigilators prior to writing tests and examinations.
 It is the responsibility of the exam invigilator to determine if the likeness between the two pieces of ID is true.
 A student will not be permitted to write the exam if the invigilator does not find a match between both photos.
 Distance students can obtain their Campus Cards by following the instructions at http://www.mun.ca/answers/about/.